SMARTatUVic/dstat-interface-PyQT/README.md

 pip install -r requirements.txt
 ```

-From now on, to use the interface with DStat, open a terminal in `\src` and run:
+From now on, to use the interface with DStat, open a terminal in `dstat-interface-PyQT\` and run:
 ```
-..\.venv\Scripts\activate
+.venv\Scripts\activate
 python main.py
 ```